 Some viable options to help build your resume include taking extra courses during graduate school (e.g. elective courses in dysphagia, traumatic brain injury, trach/vent care, aphasia, etc.) and obtaining certifications through the MBSImP training or LSVT training.

 Never underestimate the power of becoming a familiar face.
 A hirable person is often someone who is easy to work with.
-Generally speaking, recruiters want to hire someone who is likable and has integrity; the kind of person you’d let hold your baby for a hot minute if you were in a bind and had to use both your hands simultaneously.
+Generally speaking, recruiters want to hire someone who is likable and has integrity; the kind of person you would let hold your baby for a hot minute if you were in a bind and had to use both your hands simultaneously.

 Your resume doesn’t exactly scream “top pick for baby-holding”, and lets be honest, it shouldn’t.
 This is why putting a face and personality to your resume is so incredibly important.